Turbocharger Failures and Indicators

 – Incorrectly operating wastegate / VNT actuator.

-– EGR valve broken or seized.
+– EGR Valve broken or seized.

 – Too much resistance in air filter(clogged).